Let’s visit Numberland

 Happy neighbours with gardens full of maths!

-We turn abstract symbols into living individuals.
+The basic idea is that we turn abstract symbols into living individuals.
 Because for young children, everything is alive.

-Each number is unique – Four with 4 braids, Five has 5 buttons, Ten has a backpack with 10 pockets …
+Each number is unique and has individual, but not too loud features: Four has 4 braids, Five 5 buttons, Ten has a backpack with 10 pockets … Of course, Number Zero is part of the team.

 The numbers zero to ten live along Number Street as happy neighbours.
+Each number has

 - a house with a house number and windows

-- a geometrically shaped garden
+a flowerbed / garden frame - a geometrically shaped garden

 Number Line Street